 There will be two exams in this class, a midterm and a final (cumulative).
 The date for the midterm may differ from what is listed below, but the intent is for it to be roughly halfway through the semester.
-The date for the final is fixed by the registrar.
+The date for the final is fixed by the registrar (see the registrar's final exam schedule).
 You are allowed one 8.5x11in sheet of notes, front and back.
 There will be no make up for either exam unless previously arranged (well in advance).